Oldest football clubs: Japan

+Pakistan

+The oldest continuing association football clubs for men of nowadays Pakistan are believed to be Karachi Port Trust and Pakistan Railways, both founded during the British Raj.
+Karachi Port Trust football team is believed to have been founded in 1887, the year the Karachi Port Trust itself was established.
+The Pakistan Railways football team was founded in the 1880s North-Western Railway Football Club, as representative of the North Western State Railway in football competitions in British India.
+The team has been recorded as playing in several football tournaments in the 1890s in Lahore.

+For women, the oldest club is Diya W.F.C., established in Karachi in 2002.

 North America

 Although football variants have been played in North America since the 1820s, the claim of oldest continuous football club in North America is still a matter of debate.

 Oneida Football Club of Boston, Massachusetts, established in 1862, was the first organised team to play any kind of football in the United States.
-The game played by the club, known as the "Boston game", was an informal local variant that predated the codification of rules for association or American football.
+The game played by the club, known as the "Boston game", was an informal local variant that predated the codification of rules for either association or American football.
 The team, which consisted of graduates of Boston's elite preparatory schools, played on Boston Common from 1862 to 1865, during which time they reportedly never lost a game or even gave up a single point.

-In terms of gridiron football the Hamilton Tiger-Cats of the Canadian Football League can trace their roots back to the Hamilton Football Club (nicknamed the Tigers) which formed in 1869, then later merged with the Hamilton Wildcats in 1950 to form the current franchise.
-Their rivals to the east, the Toronto Argonauts, were founded four years later in 1873 and have a mostly unchanged franchise history.
+In terms of gridiron football, the Hamilton Tiger-Cats of the Canadian Football League can trace their roots back to the Hamilton Football Club (nicknamed the Tigers) which formed in 1869, then later merged with the Hamilton Wildcats in 1950 to form the current franchise.
+Their rivals to the east, the Toronto Argonauts, were founded four years later, in 1873, and have a mostly unchanged franchise history.
 Both clubs began as rugby football clubs and only later adapted to the gridiron-style of play which would become known as Canadian football.
-The oldest continuous rugby club in North America which still plays rugby is the McGill University Rugby Football Club which was established in 1863, although their first recorded game was not until 1865.
+The oldest continuous rugby club in North America which still plays rugby is the McGill University Rugby Football Club, which was established in 1863, although their first recorded game was not until 1865.
 The oldest independent (non-university) rugby club is the Westmount Rugby Club of Montreal, which formed in 1876.

 In 1869, Rutgers University and Princeton University competed in the first US intercollegiate football game.
 According to U.S. Soccer, the rules of this game resembled rugby and association football more closely than gridiron football.
 However, university-affiliated teams competing in intercollegiate championships are not typically classified as "clubs".